-In a CDS that is "active", the CDS Grid Users may appoint their own BRP's, independently from the BRP chosen by the CDSO.
+In a CDS that is "active", the CDS Grid Users may appoint their own BRPs, independently from the BRP chosen by the CDSO.
 Each CDS Grid User appoints a BRP to be responsible for his Market Access Point.
 As defined in the Federal Grid Code, a Market Access Point is a virtual point used for the determination of part or all of the offtaken or injected active power in a CDS by a CDS Grid User.

-- The nominations for Market Access Points are made directly by each BRP to Elia. - The allocations for BRP's active within a CDS are submitted to Elia monthly by the CDSO (per BRP).
-These can be calculated on the basis of metering and/or arrangements between BRP's and CDS grid users.
+- The nominations for Market Access Points are made directly by each BRP to Elia. - The allocations for BRPs active within a CDS are submitted to Elia monthly by the CDSO (per BRP).
+These can be calculated on the basis of metering and/or arrangements between BRPs and CDS grid users.

 The allocations are communicated at M+1 by the CDSO, in a specific template as per Elia's "Metering Manual for CDS's".
 Market parties have the liberty to make the allocations freely according to mutual agreements, with the responsibility for the accuracy of allocations burdening the CDSO.
-The CDSO and CDS GU's may use their own private meters.
+Metering requirements applicable for CDS are defined in articles 351 to 353 of the Federal Grid Code.
+The metering is managed by the CDSO for all Market Access Points in its CDS.
+Article 302 of the Federal Grid Code also states that, in case the metering used for the allocations in a